grholl/salesforceStyleGuide/Apex style guide.md

 ### Sources
 Since Apex is largely a Java and C# spin-off, I am largely relying on [Google Java Style Guide](http://google-styleguide.googlecode.com/svn/trunk/javaguide.html) first, then C# where those do not apply.
 And some is just pulled out of my own opinions.

-This is still a living document and I'm happy to make changes.

 <a name="basics"></a>
 ## Basics
 <a name="special-characters"></a>